Lizbeth B. Humphrey: Career

 In the 1880s, Humphrey worked as an illustrator on the staff of L. Prang and Company (L. Prang & Co.).
 While working for the company, her art was published as chromolithograph prints in gift books and greeting cards.
 She also created holiday cards for Prang, including Christmas, Easter, and Valentine's Day cards.
 She created a folding calendar for the publisher in 1887, titled "The Meeting of the Months".
 In the 1880s, Prang also published an American literature series of high-end cards based on designs by Humphrey.

 Humphrey also illustrated for the publisher Lee and Shepard, creating works for their series of holiday poems as well as their books.
 In 1880, they published New Songs for Little People with woodcut illustrations by Humphrey, and Mrs. Follen's Little Songs, designed in the same style.
 Around 1883, they printed her illustrations in the book Abide With Me.
 Around 1888, they published a series of "petite" books, which included two books illustrated by Humphrey: Oh, Why Should the Spirit of Mortal be Proud? and The Breaking Waves Dash High.

 She also made books for the publisher D. Lothrop & Co.; around 1881, the gift book The Old Oaken Bucket was published by the company.
 It included illustrations by Humphrey along with a musical ballad.
 Around 1883, they published The Poet and the Children, a collection of poetry that included illustrations by Humphrey and others.

-Around 1884, Humphrey moved to Boston, Massachusetts.
+In 1884, she published Sweet Girl Goldie: A Wonder Story of Butterfly Time, a butterfly-shaped children's book about a little girl named Goldie who frees her uncle's butterfly collection.
+Also around 1884, Humphrey moved to Boston, Massachusetts.
 In 1885, one of her illustrated cards was shown in an exhibit of Christmas cards at the Art Institute of Chicago.